Astrology often makes mention of houses, transits, and aspects, but it's the angles in your birth chart that really bring your horoscope to life.

 Some call the angles of the birth chart a personal cross of matter, because you can draw a horizontal line connecting the 1st and 7th houses, and then a vertical line connecting the 4th and 10th houses.

 So, what do the angles in a birth chart mean for you?
 Let's begin with the Ascendant.

 Your Ascendant is your Astrology "handshake"

 The Ascendant, or Rising sign, is the first angle of a chart.
-This is also known as the cusp, or beginning of the 1st house.
+This is also known as the cusp, or beginning, of the 1st house.
 The sign that was rising in the east at the moment of your birth is the sign you will find on your Ascendant.
 This creates the starting point of your horoscope and it is why birth time is a crucial factor in erecting a proper birth chart.
-This sign on the Ascendant will change every two hours.
+This sign on the Ascendant will change every two hours on any given day.